Gaganpreet-rrc/python-banking-system/README.md

 Assignment - 03: This is module 3 Assignment which is based on design patterns such as observer pattern, startegy pattern and exploring their implementation and use cases.

+Assignment - 04: This is module 4 Assignment which is based on Programming Paradigms.

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount class.]